daisyyedda/hackathon-verify-bot/README.md

 2. Create `.env` with the following variables:
    - DOC_ID: Find in the Google Sheet (the sheet contains a list of hackers) URL.
    - DISCORD_TOKEN: The token for the bot you created.
-   - GUILD_ID: Hackathon server Guild ID
+   - GUILD_ID: Hackathon server Guild ID.
 3. Set up Google API to be able to use GoogleSpreadsheet.
    - Copy the json to hackathon-verify-bot.json containing the credential.
 4. Test and deploy it.